Best Equity Release For Over 55s – No Fee Deals 2025

 How does equity release over 55 work?

-With both schemes, payments are either made monthly or as one lump sum.
-Payment may be made to you directly or into an account for your benefit under the plan’s terms.
+With both schemes, payments are either made monthly or as a lump sum.
+Payment may be made directly to you or into an account established for your benefit under the plan’s terms.

-When you die, your home is eventually sold to repay whatever you owe.
+When you die, your home is eventually sold to repay any outstanding debts.
 If the sale proceeds are more than what is owed, then any surplus goes to your estate.
-Whichever plan you’re interested in, it’s important to do some research before committing yourself.
+Whichever plan you’re interested in, it’s essential to conduct thorough research before committing.
 Always seek independent financial advice on the best option for you.

 Is equity release for me?

 Equity release refers to a way of accessing the value in your property without having to move home or make regular monthly payments.
-It can be described as a form of lifetime mortgage because it uses the capital in your house to provide you with a cash lump sum and a monthly income for life.
+It can be described as a form of lifetime mortgage, as it utilises the capital in your home to provide you with a one-time cash lump sum and a monthly income for life.

 Equity release products are a great way to take advantage of your home’s value while still living in it.
 If you’re aged 55 or older, there’s no need for excessive spending on leisure time when money can be used more wisely!

-The most common type is called Lifetime Mortgage.
-It allows homeowners with equity from their house to build up extra cash without having any monthly outgoings at retirement age unless they choose so themselves by taking additional loans against existing property valuations etc. – very flexible indeed!
+The most common type is called a Lifetime Mortgage.
+It allows homeowners with equity from their house to build up extra cash without having any monthly outgoings at retirement age, unless they choose so themselves by taking additional loans against existing property valuations, etc. – very flexible indeed!

 Exclusive Lifetime Mortgage Deals Get A Free Quote Independent Whole of Market Comparison.